Luis Olmo: Caribbean Series

 Olmo earned Caribbean Series MVP honors, during the 1951 edition played in Caracas, after batting .416 and three homers, while powering the Cangrejeros de Santurce to the championship.

 Olmo returned to the Series with Santurce in its 1955 title, and also played as a reinforcement for fourth-place Senadores de San Juan in 1952.
 Overall, Olmo posted a .303 average with three home runs and 13 RBI in three Caribbean Series.

 Later years

 Olmo was elected to the Caribbean Baseball Hall of Fame on February 6, 2004.
 His baseball career was featured in a 2008 American documentary titled "Beisbol", directed by Alan Swyer and narrated by Esai Morales, which covered the early influences and contributions of Hispanics in the game.
 The City of Arecibo honored Olmo by naming a stadium after him.

-Olmo had been suffering from Alzheimer's disease for more than a year.
-Olmo, who suffered from the complications of double pneumonia, died on April 28, 2017, in Santurce, San Juan, Puerto Rico.
+Olmo, who had been suffering from Alzheimer's disease for more than a year, and also was suffering from the complications of double pneumonia, died on April 28, 2017, in Santurce, San Juan, Puerto Rico.